top of page

 Cash is crucial to your startup’s survival.
 Regardless of how much you raise or what source provides it (including venture capital), you could find yourself among the many startups that fail because of poor cash flow management — 82% of businesses, according to Fundera.

-• What do I need just to survive versus increasing revenue?
-Can I exceed my revenue goals with my cash flow and runway?
+Can I meet or exceed my revenue goals with my current cash flow and runway?

-• How much will I need to maintain market momentum?
+How much cash will I need to maintain market momentum?

-• If I can’t raise additional capital for another 12 months, what spending changes will I have to make to extend my runway with my cash on hand?
+If I can’t raise additional capital for another 12 months, what spending changes will I have to make to extend my runway?

-Consider good/better/best scenarios when you answer those questions to determine reasonable ranges for your future cash flow and runway.
+This process will help you quantify good/better/best scenarios to determine reasonable ranges for your future cash flow and runway.
 Managing cash on hand and funding operations can be a delicate balancing act, even in favorable economic environments.

-If you’re overly optimistic about the timing or amount of your next funding round, you risk spending too aggressively, which could torpedo your future valuation — and even sink your startup.
+Keep in mind, if you’re overly optimistic about the timing or amount of your next funding round, you risk spending too aggressively and that could torpedo your future valuation — it can even sink your startup.

 Step 2: Get strategic about growing revenue